andreykaere/ixwindow/README.md

 - Manual specification, but seems to be unfixable at this point, since polybar doesn't support inserting images into bar for now
 - Works only with bspwm
-- Working with relaunched polybar without `killall polybar`
+- Not working with relaunched polybar without `killall polybar`

 ## Thanks